Tom Morrison (Illinois politician)

-Thomas R. Morrison is a Republican member of the Illinois General Assembly, 54th House district, which includes all or portions of Palatine, Rolling Meadows, Inverness, Hoffman Estates, Arlington Heights, Barrington, and Schaumburg.
+Thomas R. Morrison was a Republican member of the Illinois General Assembly for 54th House district, which includes all or portions of Palatine, Rolling Meadows, Inverness, Hoffman Estates, Arlington Heights, Barrington, and Schaumburg.

 Education and career

 Morrison is a graduate of Hillsdale College where he received a B.A. in History and Communications.
 Out of college he was a radio news reporter and anchor before beginning a career as a fifth grade teacher.
 He has experience as a small business owner, having owned and operated two ServPro franchises, Palatine/Rolling Meadows and Elk Grove/Itasca/Roselle, for six years.

 He was elected to the Illinois House of Representatives in 2010.

 As of July 3, 2022, Representative Morrison is a member of the following Illinois House committees: